How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Generalizability of BioNER Models

-\paragraph{\normalfont{\textbf{Dictionary-based Models}}} Traditional approaches in the field of BioNER are based on pre-defined dictionaries \cite{rindflesch1999edgar}.
-To compare the generalization abilities of traditional approaches and neural models, we set two types of simple dictionary-based extractors as baseline models.
-DICT$_\text{train}$ uses all the entity mentions in a training set (i.e., $\mathbb{E}_\text{train}$) as a dictionary and classifies text spans as entities when the dictionary includes the spans.
-If candidate spans overlap, the longest one is selected.
-DICT$_\text{syn}$ expands the dictionary to use entity mentions in the training set as well as their synonyms, which are pre-defined in biomedical databases.
+Traditional approaches in the field of BioNER are based on pre-defined dictionaries \cite{rindflesch1999edgar}.
+To compare the generalization abilities of traditional and recent approaches, we set two types of simple dictionary-based extractors as baseline models. \dicttrain~uses all the entity mentions in a training set (i.e., $\mathbb{E}_\text{train}$) as a dictionary and classifies text spans as entities when the dictionary includes the spans.
+If candidate spans overlap, the longest one is selected. \dictsyn~expands the dictionary to use entity mentions in the training set as well as their synonyms, which are pre-defined in biomedical databases.